 50 Ways to Love the Earth

 Each year on April 22, Earth Day encourages all of us to educate ourselves and make positive changes in our behavior that protect and conserve our planet’s natural resources and beauty.
-In 2020, Earth Day is celebrating its 50th anniversary.
-Join us from the comfort of your home and whenever you’re able to get to a park as we honor our planet and the majestic lands and iconic places within the National Park System that we protect.
+On Earth Day and year-round, the National Park Foundation (NPF)'s work in resilience and sustainability is helping keep parks green for future generations.
+From recycling on the National Mall in Washington, D.C. to implementing recycling and compositing infrastructure in parks across the country, NPF is supporting work across the National Park System to integrate sustainability practices into all aspects of park operations.
+This Earth Day, join us from the comfort of your home or in a park as we honor our planet and the majestic lands and iconic places within the National Park System that we protect.

 Honor Our History

 To understand where we are, we must understand all that has come before us.
 Our national parks preserve and interpret our collective history – the stories, people, and places that have made us who we are today.
 On Earth Day, and year-round, take a moment to honor the great history our national parks hold, and support the efforts that will help tell these stories for future generations.

 Explore the stories and contributions of African American heroes through national parks across the country.